-Your friend went keto and felt amazing.
-But whenever you try to keto, you feel nauseous, fatigued, and just plain awful.
+You’ve heard keto is supposed to make you feel amazing.
+But you feel nauseous, fatigued, and just plain awful.

 I see this phenomenon happen regularly.
 It’s very common in someone just starting out with a ketogenic diet.
 Fortunately, it’s a relatively easy fix.

-There are three specific points you need to be acutely aware of when you start a ketogenic diet.
+There are three specific points you need to be very aware of when you start a ketogenic diet.
 Be mindful of these and you’ll avoid the fatigue.
 And no, it’s not the keto flu that’s causing your fatigue.
-Read on to find out why your fatigue increased on a ketogenic diet.
+Read on to find out why you are exhausted on the keto diet.

 Your body comes equipped with two different ways to produce energy.
-It’s like you have both a gasoline and an electric engine inside.
-Running on glucose is analogous to the gasoline engine.
+It’s like you have both a gasoline and an electric engine.
+Running on glucose can be compared to a gasoline engine.
 It’s what most people run on.
 And for the most part, it works.

 When you enter ketosis, you turn off the gasoline engine and start running on your electric engine.
 In ketosis, your electric engine is much more efficient at producing energy for your body with little effort and waste (especially when compared to the gasoline engine).
 But switching from burning gas to using electricity as fuel isn’t always smooth.

 Sometimes, you can feel worse on a keto diet.
-In this post, I’ll show you the top three reasons you feel blah on a ketogenic diet and how to easily fix them.
+In this post, I’ll show you the top three reasons you have no energy on keto and how to easily fix them.
 That way, you’ll be well on your way to overcoming fatigue and reaping the energy production benefits of ketosis.
 Say goodbye to keto fatigue!

 ** Please note that I have laid these three reasons out in a specific order.
 Please move through them in sequential order.
 They are meant to build on top of each other.
 This ensures there are no gaps in your keto diet! **